 RACHEL KHONG is the author of the novels Real Americans, a New York Times bestseller, and Goodbye, Vitamin, winner of the California Book Award for First Fiction.
 From 2011 to 2016, she was an editor of Lucky Peach, a quarterly magazine of food and culture.
 In 2018, Rachel founded The Ruby, a work and event space for writers and artists in San Francisco’s Mission District.
 Her story collection, My Dear You, will be published by Knopf in April 2026.
 Rachel has taught undergraduate creative writing at the University of Florida, as well as a variety of online courses for adult students.
 Since 2021, she has mentored emerging writers with the Periplus Mentorship Collective.

 Rachel is interested in the imaginative impulse that brings to being what has never existed before: whether a home-cooked meal or piece of fiction.
 Imagination isn’t reserved for fiction: it shapes our realities, and ultimately our world.
 She believes it’s imperative to practice it—ideally together.
 She brings her experience in space- and community-building to The Dream Side.
 She’s fascinated by the often contradictory foundations of art: surrender and discipline, pleasure and devotion, the mystical and practical, solitude and community.
-She hopes to assist students in finding and practicing their unique gifts, and fulfilling their creative potential.

 Andria Lo